apptentive/alchemer-kit-web/docs/developing.md

 ### Install

-After cloning the repository, `cd` into the `apptentive-javascript` directory and install the npm packages:
+After cloning the repository, `cd` into the `alchemer-kit-web` directory and install the npm packages:

 ```sh
 $ npm install